 I’ve spent considerable time in Kiev and can vouch for the safety of the city both during day and at night.
-Naturally, one must exercise caution when traveling aborad, regardless of the country.
-With that point in mind, I can say from experience that is also safe to travel alone in Kiev.
-Should you decide to follow my suggestions, I can assure you’ll have an unforgettable experience as Ukraine is for many a tourist, a road less traveled.
+Naturally, one must exercise caution when traveling abroad, regardless of the country.
+With that point in mind, I can say from experience that it’s also safe to visit Kiev as a solo traveler.
+Should you decide to follow my suggestions, I can assure you’ll have an unforgettable experience as Ukraine is a road less traveled for many a tourist.

 Here are the local numbers for emergencies: